1230113202/awesome-knowledge-graph/README.md

 __Workshop on Representation Learning for NLP (RepL4NLP)__ Focusing on vector space models of meaning, compositionality, and the application of deep neural networks and spectral methods to NLP, as well as future research directions in linguistically motivated vector-based models in NLP. [[Link](http://www.sigrep.org/repl4nlp.html)]

 __The Web Conference__  [[Link](https://www2019.thewebconf.org/workshops)]
-Workshop On Knowledge Graph Technology And Applications: Fostering discussions on the challenges related to knowledge graphs from the perspective of both the technology and its applications. [[Link](https://datainnovation.soic.indiana.edu/www2019_kgta/index.html)]
+__Workshop On Knowledge Graph Technology And Applications__ [[Link](https://datainnovation.soic.indiana.edu/www2019_kgta/index.html)]
+Fostering discussions on the challenges related to knowledge graphs from the perspective of both the technology and its applications.
-The International Workshop of Deep Learning for Graphs and Structured Data Embedding: Presenting the most recent advances in embedding and representation learning for structured data as well as deep learning for graphs to unearth rich knowledge. [[Link](https://www.aminer.cn/dl4g-sde)]
+__The International Workshop of Deep Learning for Graphs and Structured Data Embedding__ [[Link](https://www.aminer.cn/dl4g-sde)]
+Presenting the most recent advances in embedding and representation learning for structured data as well as deep learning for graphs to unearth rich knowledge.

+__EMNLP__
+__TextGraphs: Workshop on Graph-Based Natural Language Processing__  [[Link](https://sites.google.com/view/textgraphs2019)]
+The workshops in the TextGraphs series have published and promoted the synergy between the field of Graph Theory and Natural Language Processing

+__NAACL 2019__
+__Workshop on extracting structured knowledge from scientific publications (ESSP)__  [[Link](https://scientific-knowledge.github.io)]
+Focusing on processing scientific articles and creating structured repositories such as knowledge graphs for finding new information and making scientific discoveries.

 ## Knowledge Graph Embedding
 __Variational Quantum Circuit Model for Knowledge Graph Embedding__ Advanced Quantum Technologies 2019. _Yunpu Ma, Volker Tresp, Liming Zhao, and Yuyi Wang_. [[Paper](https://onlinelibrary.wiley.com/doi/epdf/10.1002/qute.201800078)]